iclcv/icl/manual/tutorials/program-arguments.rst

   pa_init(n,ppc,"-enable-preprocessing|-pp -input|-i(...) -output(filename)");

-In general, the the parameter-list is a comma separated list tokens that can be a type name, a type name followed by "=" and a default value or an integer token.
+In general, each parameter-list is a comma separated list of tokens that can be a type name, a type name followed by "=" and a default value or an integer token, or the special token "...".
 Here are some examples:

 two integer sub-arguments::